JanHerca/urantiapedia-backup/help/content.md

 The table summarizes the types of pages.
 Table shows the minimum user group required to edit the type of page.
 ADMIN users can do everything so when table says EDITOR it implies also ADMIN.

-The table shows the path to add to [Urantiapedia](https://urantiapedia.site) domain to obtain the URL for english.
+The table shows the URL path to add to [https://urantiapedia.org](https://urantiapedia.org) domain to obtain the URL for english.
 Replace language code with the one desired for other languages.
 For example, the URL to obtain the index of *The Urantia Book* is:
 - in english: https://urantiapedia.org/en/The_Urantia_Book/Index
 - in spanish: https://urantiapedia.org/es/The_Urantia_Book/Index